zenmerlin/os-concepts/readme.md

 # Operating Systems Learning

-My personal space for studying and experimenting with operating systems related topics.
+My space for experimenting with operating systems concepts.
+Intended for educational use only.

 ## Summary of Contents

 1. [c-examples](./c-examples): Sandbox for playing around with C.

 2. [dinosaur](./dinosaur): Problems and examples from the Dinosaur book (Operating Systems Concepts).

 3. [ostep](./ostep): Problems and examples from Operating Systems: Three Easy Pieces.